mitmath/1806/summaries.md

 Then I started right in on [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination).
-I started with the "high school" method of writing ouit three equations in three unknowns, adding/subtracting multiples of equations until we were left with one equation in one unknown — at that point we can solve it, then work backwards ("backsubstitution") through the
+I started with the "high school" method of writing out three equations in three unknowns, adding/subtracting multiples of equations until we were left with one equation in one unknown — at that point we can solve it, then work backwards ("backsubstitution") through the